pbv/codex/doc/USER-GUIDE.md

 * [](worksheet3.md){.ex}
 ~~~

-Note that the links above are marked with a special
-class attribute `".ex"`; this
+The links are marked with a class attribute `".ex"`; this fills-in the
-fills-in the exercise title automatically (read from the markdown
+exercise title automatically (read from the markdown document) and a
-document) and a summary of previous submissions by the current user
+summary of previous submissions by the current user (read from the
-(read from the submission database).
+submission database).

-The administrator should compose index pages to define order
+The administrator should compose index pages to define order of
-of exercises, or group exercises using sections and sub-pages.
-It is also
+exercises, or group exercises using sections and sub-pages.
+It is
-possible to add plain Markdown pages for documentation, or links to
+also possible to add plain Markdown pages for documentation, or links
-external resources.
+to external resources.

 Note that: